 We see a similar “cognitive trade-off model” with ADHD-like symptoms.
 Bonnie Cramond, creativity researcher and professor at The University of Georgia noted that many of the same traits of creativity overlap to a substantial degree with behavioral descriptions of Attention Deficit Hyperactive Disorder (ADHD)-including higher levels of spontaneous idea generation, mind wandering, daydreaming, sensation seeking, energy, and impulsivity.

 As Scott Barry Kaufman author of Ungifted: Intelligence Redefined notes:

-Recently, I interviewed creativity researcher Darya Zabelina for my Podcast, The Dyslexia Quest ( episode not published- yet!), her fascinating research indicated that individuals with lower sensory gating or “leaky attention” were correlated with higher levels of real world creative success.
-Research such as Darya’s encourages us to take a second look at behavior which at first blush may indicate lower levels of cognitive performance i.e. an inability to filter out “unnecessary stimuli”, but in fact, on closer glance are actually another indication of our cognitive trade off paradigm.
+Recently, I interviewed creativity researcher Darya Zabelina for my Podcast, The Dyslexia Quest ( episode not published- yet!).
+Her fascinating research indicated that individuals with lower sensory gating or “leaky attention” were correlated with higher levels of real-world creative success.
+Research such as Darya’s encourages us to take a second look at behavior, which at first blush may indicate lower levels of cognitive performance, i.e., an inability to filter out “unnecessary stimuli,” but in fact, on closer glance is actually another indication of our cognitive trade-off paradigm.

-The research on dyslexia, aspergers and ADHD, also act as a metaphor.
-They are cognitive processing extremes, which mirror a deeper truth in side of all of us.
-Every talent, strength and ability has its achilles heel.
-And every struggle, difficulty and inability comes with it’s own strength.
+The research on dyslexia, Asperger’s, and ADHD also acts as a metaphor.
+They are cognitive processing extremes that mirror a deeper truth inside of all of us.
+Every talent, strength, and ability has its Achilles heel.
+And every struggle, difficulty, and inability comes with its own strength.
 Our strengths and abilities are fundamentally interconnected with our struggles, and our struggles, ah, that’s simply the other side of our strengths.
-So here you have it, an invitation to embrace the parts of you, that cast you off to the tail ends of the normal distribution curve.
+So here you have it, an invitation to embrace the parts of you that cast you off to the tail ends of the normal distribution curve.